monowarulIslamShraban/Exam-Hall-Monitoring-System/readme.md

 1. **ESP32-S3 Camera Module:**
    - Open `CamWebServer.ino` in Arduino IDE.
    - Replace `WIFI_NAME` and `WIFI_PASSWORD` with your network credentials.
-   - Upload the sketch to the ESP32-S3 module. ([Student Exam Hall Management Project - GitHub](https://github.com/shyamg090/exam_hall_management?utm_source=chatgpt.com), [Vaishnavi15821/Examination-Supervision-System - GitHub](https://github.com/Vaishnavi15821/Examination-Supervision-System?utm_source=chatgpt.com))
+   - Upload the sketch to the ESP32-S3 module.

 2. **Python Environment:**
    - Ensure `yolov3.cfg`, `yolov3.weights`, and `coco.names` are in the same directory as `detector.py`.